Cyfrin/Updraft/courses/advanced-foundry/4-merkle-airdrop/17-modifying-the-tests/+page.md

 ### Lesson Overview

-In this lesson, we'll explore how to empower a third party address, a `gasPayer` to make claims on a user's behalf.
+In this lesson, we'll explore how to empower a third party address, the `gasPayer`, to make claims on a user's behalf.
 The user will then sign a message to authorize this address to execute the `MerkleAirdrop::claim` function on his behalf.

 ### Setup